Princeton Rugby: Men's team

 Princeton rugby was reorganized in 1931 under the leadership of Monte Barak, Hugh Sloan H.F.
 Langenberg, and coach John Boardman Whitton.
 It has been playing continuously ever since.
 Over 5,000 people attended the inaugural Harvard - Princeton game in 1931.

 The club competes in the Ivy Rugby Conference.
 Princeton won the Ivy League Rugby Tournament (the tournament that crowned the Ivy Champion prior to the formation of Ivy Rugby Conference) in 2004, 1979, 1973, 1971, and 1969.
 The team also qualified for the Division I-AA Sweet 16 in 2014.
-The men's coach and Director of Rugby at Princeton is Richard Lopacki.
+The men's current coach is Richard Beck.

 Women's team

 Princeton University Women's Rugby Football Club (PUWRFC), is the women's rugby union club of Princeton.
 PUWRFC was established in 1979 by Catherine Chute.
 The new team aspired to compete in the young world of U.S. women's rugby, which was established only eight years earlier by the creation of four women's teams in 1972.
 Since then, the sport has grown quickly across America and PUWRFC has continually found itself at the top levels of Division I competition.
-Currently, the Princeton women compete in Division I of the Ivy League.
+Currently, the Princeton women compete in Division I of the NCAA.
 PUWRFC is coached by Josie Ziluca.

 PUWRFC won back-to-back national championships in 1995 and 1996.
 Princeton women advanced to the Final Four in 1997, 1999, 2000, 2001, 2004 and 2005.
 Throughout the team's history, PUWRFC has often won the MARFU Championship, the Ivy League Tournament, and has secured several bids to the Sweet Sixteen.
 More than 35 Princeton women have been named All-Americans, many of whom have received honors for multiple years.
 In 2011 and 2012, the women placed 3rd in the USA Rugby Sevens Collegiate National Championships.

 In the first year of regular season Ivy League play, the Princeton women won the 2013 Ivy League Championships.

 The Women have also seen success with their rugby sevens squad, winning the shield final at the USA Rugby College 7s National Championship.

 PUWRFC will become Princeton's 19th women's varsity program starting in the 2022–23 academic year.